tarassov2022/Autocode-List-processor/readme.md

-# Function Description:
+# List processor

+### Goals
+- Practice in collections processing.
+- Practice in java stream API.

+### Short description
-Complete the functions below.
-All methods must work with list of String. Еo facilitate work all words can be consist of numbers and uppercase and lowercase letters of the English alphabet.
-No any special symbols.
+Implement functions to process collection.
+All methods must work with list of String.
+To facilitate work all string can contain numbers and letters of the English alphabet in upper or lower case (no special symbols).
+In case of incorrect input values or inability to perform an action, the method should throw exception.

+Please see readme.md  file in skeleton repository for detailed instructions.

+### Detailed description
-In case of incorrect input values or inability to perform an action, the method should throw the ListProcessorException exception.
+In case of incorrect input values or inability to perform an action, the method should throw the `ListProcessorException.java` exception.

 ## String getSecondStringByLength(List<String> list);